Relationship labels: possessiveness or connectivity

 I recently had someone tell me I should ponder this as he felt I was using the term "my husband" possessively in my thinking which made me feel bad and has led to this examination.

 Petunia: 50 year old, straight, cisgender female

-Bond: 44 year old straight cisgender straight male, Primary Partner
+Bond: 45 year old straight cisgender male, Primary Partner

 B: Bond and Petunia's 39 year old girlfriend

 M: Bond's 45 year old cisgender bisexual ex-girlfriend